101 Eau de Parfum – Rose, Sweet Pea, White Cedar – Sample

 • Alexandra Monet

-Be your own perfumer thanks to Bon Parfumeur's Mix & Match.
-For two years, Ludovic Bonneton, a passionate collector and perfume lover, worked with renowned fragrance experts to develop fragrance creations from the various fragrance families.
-The line was created to fulfill fragrance lovers' long-held desire to create their own scent according to their own whim.
+Be your own perfumer thanks to the Mix & Match from Bon Parfumeur.
+For two years, Ludovic Bonneton, a passionate collector and perfume lover, along with renowned fragrance experts, has developed fragrance creations from various scent families.
+The line was created to fulfill the long-held wish of fragrance lovers to design their own scent at will.
+The unisex perfumes developed in France stand alone yet invite you to mix and create new compositions, leaving your personal scent trail.
+The colors and numbers indicate the fragrance family – thus, nothing stands in the way of a hobby perfumer career.

 More from Bon Parfumeur